Kometa-Team/Kometa/docs/defaults/readme.md

           ending: current_year
 ```

-Or maybe you want to change the number of actor collections made using PMM/actor.
+Or maybe you want to change the number of actor collections made using pmm: actor.

 ```yaml
 libraries: